neysanfoo/wallpaper-changer/README.md

 5. `./run.sh`

 ## Configuration
-Set the path to the directory containing the images in the wallpaper.sh file.
+Set the path to the directory containing the images in `./wallpaper.sh`.
 By deafult, the path is set to `$HOME/Pictures/Wallpapers`.
 ```
 export wallpaper_path=$HOME/Pictures/Wallpapers
 ```

 You can change the interval in `./wallpaper.sh`.
 The default is 60 minutes.

 Add the following line to your .zshrc file to set the colorscheme on startup.